-Although we’d had the foresight to install overhead netting before these visitors arrived, we struggled with the unwieldy mess each time we wanted to move our chickens to new ground.
-We had purchased movable electric fencing for its portability, but netting the enclosure added an extra layer of work that had to be dismantled each time.
+Although we had already installed overhead netting before these visitors arrived, we struggled with the unwieldy mess each time we wanted to move our chickens to new ground.
+We were using movable electric fencing for its portability, but netting the enclosure added an extra layer of work that had to be dismantled each time.
 When a heavy snowfall took the netting down one frigid day in December, a red-tailed hawk was quick to spot the opportunity for dinner.
 Two dead chickens later, we knew we needed a more permanent solution.

 After more than a year of fussing about with various configurations of netting and fencing, we stumbled upon a solution that is both simple and inexpensive.
 Two portable garage frames sporting bird netting act as our chicken “aviary.”
 This aviary both contains our flock and protects them from overhead predators.
 A moveable electric fence bridges the gap from coop to run, allowing us to move the aviary more regularly in a variety of locations around the coop.